ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 ### Afterparty with Beatman and Ludmilla

-After a long day it was time for some party time and since JS Conf Budapest was hosted at a club this could only be good!
+After a long day, it was time for some party time and since JS Conf Budapest was hosted at a club, this could only be good!

 We were presented a live set by Breakspoll 2015 winner Beatman and Ludmilla.